Est. 2015

 We've been supporting small-scale, localised development projects in Kihembe since 2015

-The Zuri Project Uganda is a UK-registered charity (1160649) with a big heart and a bold mission: helping communities in Uganda thrive.
+The Zuri Project Uganda is a UK-registered charity (1160649) co-founded in 2015 by Ross Young, Martin Hewell, and Herbert Niwagaba.
+Our mission is to help communities in Uganda thrive.
 We believe change should be joyful, practical, and people-powered.
 From education and wellbeing to grassroots support, we roll up our sleeves and get stuck in.

 Our work centres around three project sites.
 Kishunju Nursery & Primary School gives young children a safe place to learn and grow.
 Kihembe Vocational Secondary School equips teens with practical skills and opportunities for the future.
 And Kihembe Health Centre II delivers vital healthcare to the whole community.
 Together, these projects tackle education and wellbeing head-on.